macu/multiselectable.js/README.md

     });

-You may provide a function to call whenever the selection changes.
-This function receives a jQuery set of all the selected rows after the individual rows have been marked.
+You may provide a callback function that receives a jQuery set of currently selected rows whenever the selection changes.
+The individual rows are marked before the callback is invoked.

     $("table").multiselectable({}, function($selectedRows) {
         alert($selectedRows.size() + " rows selected.");